11 Best Microscopes for Kids: Reviews and Buying Guide

 A huge step up from the beginner level is perhaps better suited for older kids passionate about science.

-For those children, there’s a whole lot to offer here.
-Apart from the enhanced 120x – 1200x magnifications, precision focus optics, 85+ accessory kit, and a handy carry case to keep their favorite STEM toy safe and protected.
+For those children, there’s a whole lot to offer here, including enhanced 120x—1200x magnifications, precision focus optics, an 85+ accessory kit, and a handy carry case to keep their favorite STEM toy safe and protected.

 Pros: